-Gronk leaves his mark: Dent in Lombardi Trophy
+Gronk leaves his mark: Dent in Lombardi trophy

 And on the sixth Lombardi. pic.twitter.com/t5IVTyCXcA

-That left a dent in the Lombardi that the team might fix in the future.
-But for now, executive vice president of media relations Stacey James said: "We're going to keep the dent and tell the story."
+That left a dent in the Lombardi trophy that the team might fix in the future.
+For now, executive vice president of media relations Stacey James said: "We're going to keep the dent and tell the story."

-Gronkowski and about 20 other players were present at the Red Sox home opener to be recognized for the Patriots' Super Bowl victory.
-Gronkowski threw out a ceremonial first pitch, alongside Edelman and cornerback Stephon Gilmore.
+Gronkowski and about 20 other players were present at the Red Sox's home opener to be recognized for the Patriots' Super Bowl victory.
+Gronkowski threw out a ceremonial first pitch alongside Edelman and cornerback Stephon Gilmore.

 As backup quarterback Brian Hoyer told the team's website, "Rob's parting gift to the organization was leaving his mark on his last Super Bowl trophy."